Schwaldlander/DomainNameSuggest/README.md

 1. Parse Error
 This is the most common type of error that model output is invalid json format.
+Besides, im_end symbol still persists.

 2. Overeaction on Security
 e.g. Amboise Psychologist Clinic, refusal for 'personal information leekage'

-2. Repeated Occurence of Hypens
+3. Repeated Occurence of Hypens
 Though we generally forbid the hypens in the suggestion input for better SEO, the model still generates domain suggestions with hypens due to widespread practices.
-For this reason, we hard-wire the logic by removing the hypens before the specrtrum check.

-e.g. Central Public Hospital, receives: refusal for 'too_long'
+For this reason, we hard-wire the logic by removing the hypens before the specrtrum check. e.g. Central Public Hospital, receives: refusal for 'too_long'

+4. Capital Letter suggestion
+Domain names are case insensitive, however, to conform with format, we lower all letters in the domain name.
+5. Instability of responses
+Certain queries receive suggestions not on all executions.
+7.

 ## Incorrect Format Guardrail